Research, Customer Interviews, Usability testing, Cross-team brainstorming, Wireframes, Prototyping, UI/UX Design, Animation

 T-Mobile UX Team

-As Senior Designer and UX Lead, I helped transform the T-Mobile billing experience for the MyTmobile.com and T-mobile app to help customers better understand their bill and reduce calls to customer care.
-T-Mobile is the second-largest wireless carrier in the United States, with 108.7 million subscribers as of the end of Q4 2021.
+As Senior Designer, I helped transform the T-Mobile billing experience for their website and app to help customers better understand their bill and reduce calls to customer care.

 “What bill?
 I owe T-Mobile $70 every month, I never look at my bill.
 One time I had an issue and the charges were confusing and seemed to vary from month to month.
 It feels like you're ripping me off.”